MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Monitoring events

-Use monitoring events for reporting and alerting on your API latency as well as errors outside the Fraud Protection portal.
-Request counts and latency distribution events are sent every 20 seconds.
-These events include **startTime** and **endTime** fields that determine the aggregation period and dimension names and values that can be used to filter the metrics as required.
+You can use monitoring events for custom reporting and alerting on your API and external calls performance in conjunction with the reporting available in the Fraud Protection portal.
+Each of the events below will provide insight into the latency and errors for each service.

 ##### Namespace: FraudProtection.Monitoring.RequestLatencyMsDistribution.

+For API calls, request counts and latency distributions (in ms) are sent every 20 seconds in this event.
+These events include startTime and endTime fields that determine the aggregation period and dimension names and values that can be used to filter the metrics as required.

 ```json